andrewjarkwahwong/dft-electrocatalysis-Janik/Barrier_Calculator_2023/README_Barriers_Calc.md

 2. Plots Free Energy Changes wrt.
 Potential (Potential - Potential of zero charge) given different dielectric constant and width of EDL in a Helmholtz Model
 3. Analyzes the magnitude of different complexities of electrification on free energy changes given dielectric constant and width of EDL
 4. Sensitivity Analysis due to approximate dielectric constants and widths of the EDL by model 2c via ipywidgets
-5. An interactive symmetry factor (beta) calculator and its sensitivity to approximated EDL widths EDL via ipywidgets
+5. An interactive symmetry factor ($\beta$) calculator and its sensitivity to approximated EDL widths EDL via ipywidgets
 6. Optional gui window that exports data analysis as an excel sheet in the folder of script

 --Notes--
 1. Currently the code isn't written to save dictionary results.
 I am working on to record previous entries via a dropdown menu.
-2. Beta Calculator is calculated for Cation+ transfer (H+) from bulk to the surface.
-Thus, beta builds from 0 to 1 as the EDL effects and changes in dipole moment/polarizability become more significant (1 is where dipole moment changes, polarizability changes, and EDL is not significant).
-Simply change e = 0 if you are studying a reaction where H+ is not needed with the transfer of an electron.
-Beta will then decrease from 1 to 0 as the EDL effects and changes in dipole moment/polarizability become more significant.
+2. $\beta$ Calculator is calculated for Cation+ transfer (H $^+$ ) from bulk to the surface.
+Thus, $\beta$ builds from 0 to 1 as the EDL effects and changes in dipole moment/polarizability become more significant (1 is where dipole moment changes, polarizability changes, and EDL is not significant).
+Simply change e = 0 if you are studying a reaction where H $^+$ is not needed with the transfer of an electron. $\beta$ will then decrease from 1 to 0 as the EDL effects and changes in dipole moment/polarizability become more significant.
-3. Both the beta calculator and the sensitivity analysis ranges for the dielectric constant and the EDL width can be altered in the function.
+3. Both the $\beta$ calculator and the sensitivity analysis ranges for the dielectric constant and the EDL width can be altered in the function.
 4. The excel sheet is exported to the same folder.
 I plan to add a feature that it has the option to make entries in different sheets and such.